Peoples of Palawan: Taawʼt Bato

 They also indulge in sambi (barter) and dagang (monetary exchange).
-The trade is specifically for marine fish which the people of Candawaga provide in exchange for horticultural products of the Taaw't-Bato.
+The trade is specifically for marine fish which the people of Candawaga provide in exchange for horticultural products of the Taawʼt-Bato.
 Dagang involves forest products like the almaciga, rattan, etc.

-The basic social unit among the Taaw't-Bato of Singnapan is the ka-asawan (marriage group).
+The basic social unit among the Taawʼt-Bato of Singnapan is the ka-asawan (marriage group).
 This extends from the basic couple, man and woman, to the more complex arrangements of a compound and extended family grouping.
 The ka-asawahan or households units are further grouped into larger associations called bulun-bulun, which literally means "gathering".
 These multi-household bands are physically bounded in the terms of areas of habitation.
 Each bulun-bulun ordinarily occupies a single cave for residence, or a single house complex in the swidden area.
 One thing clear is that membership in a bulun-bulun is characterized by the ecosystem of sharing through different types of social and material exchanges, a prominent example being the sharing of food.

 Because of their uniqueness, the Philippine government declared their area off limits to strangers to protect them from unreasonable exploitation.
 This tribe subsists on hunting, gathering fruits and planting crops and rice near the forest.
 However, the tribe have recently come under threat from mining concessions that have been granted.
 In particular the communities living around the Mt.
 Gangtong and Mantalingahan range have been affected by claims upon their land for nickel mining.
 This is despite measures that were taken to prevent events like this from happening as prior claims for mining are still valid.

-A species of lizard, Cyrtodactylus tautbatorum, is named in honor of the Taaw't-Bato peoples.
+A species of lizard, Cyrtodactylus tautbatorum, is named in honor of the Taawʼt-Bato peoples.